deeptiongit/Psychometric-Data-Analysis/README.md

 A Reproducible Research Project on Child Mind Institute's Psychometric Dataset
  # Overview

 This repository contains a reproducible research project conducted on the Child Mind Institute's Problematic Internet Usage (PIU) dataset, focusing on identifying behavioral patterns using unsupervised learning techniques.
-The project applies clustering methods such as K-Means, BIRCH, and DBSCAN, evaluated using Silhouette Scores to assess cluster quality.
+The project applies clustering methods evaluated using Silhouette Scores to assess cluster quality.
 # Objectives

     Explore psychometric traits associated with problematic internet use.